mskott/mskott.github.io/content/posts/2023/how-i-restore-backups/index.md

 I chose to try two different methods of restoring data - using the BorgBackup CLI, and Vorta.
 Before we get to that a short note on Borg repositories and passphrases.
 The password of a repository is set when first creating the repository (using `borg init`) and is used to encrypt the repository.
-The passphrase has nothing to do with your password to BorgBase and should be kept somewhere safe - I store it in a note in my password manager.
+The passphrase has nothing to do with your BorgBase password and should be kept somewhere safe - I store it in a note in my password manager.

 ## Borg CLI

-The `borg(1)` command is pretty straight-forward once you get the hang of it and it has an extensive man page with lots of details and examples.
+The `borg(1)` command is pretty straight-forward once you get the hang of it and its extensive man page has lots of details and examples.
+The website has a very nice [quick start page](https://borgbackup.readthedocs.io/en/stable/quickstart.html) outlining the process from start to finish.

 Restoring data to a new Fedora machine takes the following steps:

 1. Install BorgBackup `dnf install borgbackup`